 You can write instead of F d here, you can make it capital D for damping.
-So, in place of a small d I am writing it F capital D. So, then what will be happen?
-The damping force because of the coulomb damping is capital F D and the magnitude of that forces mu times capital N. What is mu?
-In this case, mu is the coefficient of friction you can see here and what is N?
+So, in place of F small d, I am writing it F capital D. So, then what will be happen?
+The damping force because of the coulomb damping is capital F D and the magnitude of that force is mu times capital N. What is mu?
+In this case, mu is the coefficient of friction.
+You can see here.
+And what is N?
 N is the normal force acting on the mass m.

-Now, let us consider the motion is occurring from right to left first and the left to right.
+Now, let us consider the motion is occurring from right to left first and then left to right.

 So, when motion is occurring from right to left, what will be happened?
-Damping force acts from left to write in this case you can see it.
-Then if we write the force equilibrium equation, then what will be that?
-Inertia force in this case I am writing here, inertia force in this case is how much, obviously, mass times acceleration.

-Now, you can find out the unbalanced force, we are talking in x direction, so, better I write it here also in x direction.
+Damping force acts from left to right, in this case you can see it.
+Then if we write the force equilibrium equation then what will be that?
+Inertia force in this case, I am writing here, inertia force in this case is how much?
+Obviously, mass times acceleration.
+Now, you can find out the unbalanced force.
+We are talking in x direction.
+So, better I write it here also, in x direction.

 So, unbalanced force is how much?
-That is minus k x plus mu N.

-Why it is plus?
-Mu N and minus k x, minus k x is the spring force whereas, damping forces plus mu N because we have considered lift to right motion when the direction of x is left to right that is positive so, for x left to right we will consider positive direction.

-In this case, you can see spring force is acting from right to left that on the body or on the mass m that is the reason it is with negative sign.
-Then in equilibrium what we can write?
-This inertia force is equal to the unbalanced force then we can write m x two dot is equal to minus k x plus mu N.
+That is minus k x plus mu N. Why it is plus?
+Mu N and minus k x, minus k x is the spring force whereas damping force is plus mu N. Because we have considered left to right motion, when the when the direction of is x is left to right that is positive.
+So, for x left to right, we will consider positive direction.
+In this case, you can see spring force is acting from right to left on the body or on the mass m that is the reason it is with negative sign.

-So, once again I can rewrite it test in x two dot plus k x is equal to mu N. So, in this case motion is occurring from right to left, better I should write it in full sentence here also, motion of mass m from right to lift.
+Then in equilibrium, what we can write?
+This inertia force is equal to the unbalanced force.
+Then we can write m x 2 dot is equal to minus k x plus mu N. So, once again I can rewrite it as m x 2 dot plus k x is equal to mu N. So, in this case, motion is occurring from right to left.
+Better I should write it in full sentence here also.
+Motion of mass in from right to left.
 This is the equation of motion in that time.